danger

 Information

-This page describes the improvements along 122nd Avenue that will be funded through the Safe Streets for All grant.
+This page describes the comprehensive improvements along 122nd Avenue that will be funded through the Safe Streets for All grant.

 Map showing planned project improvements on 122nd Avenue